biliblitz/slow/docs/README.md

-# Slow City
+# Blitz City

-Slow City is a brand new Meta-framework for Deno with Preact.
+Blitz City is a brand new Meta-framework for Deno with Preact.

-If you know Qwik City / Remix, you should get familiar with Slow City.
+If you know Qwik City / Remix, you should get familiar with Blitz City.

 ## Installation